ArtiomL/sublime-f5-irule/README.md

 <br>
 ## Snippets
-Code snippets are small blocks of reusable code that can be inserted into a file to avoid repetitive typing.<br>
+Code snippets are small blocks of reusable code that can be inserted into a file to avoid repetitive typing.

 Start typing one of the following:

 ```